Magazine

 Financing DST Real Estate Investment

 Financing is another critical factor in investing in DST 1031 exchange properties.
 These properties have various financing ratios since investors must satisfy the "equal or greater" debt requirement.
-But some DST 1031 exchange properties are all-cash, debt-free assets for investors wanting to reduce the risk of financing the purchase of properties.
+However, some DST 1031 exchange properties are all-cash, debt-free assets for investors wanting to reduce the risk of financing the purchase of properties.

 In DST 1031 exchanges, non-recourse financing is the most common loan method.
 This type of financing prevents the lender from using assets besides your DST 1031 property to remedy a case of default on that Property.
 This condition is a significant safeguard for you in the event of a severe tenant bankruptcy or a housing market downturn.
 Even though you could lose your investment in the DST property, your other assets would be safe from the lender.